 Surveying the definitions offered in the literature, certain common features emerge.
 Intellectual humility speaks to people’s willingness to reconsider their views, to avoid defensiveness when challenged, and to moderate their own need to appear “right.”
 It is sensitive to counter-evidence, realistic in outlook, strives for accuracy, shows little concern for self-importance, and is corrective of the natural tendency to strongly prioritize one’s own needs.

 In a nutshell, intellectual humility helps us overcome responses to evidence that are self-centered or that outstrip the strength of that evidence.
 This mindset encourages us to seek out and evaluate ideas and information in such a way that we are less influenced by our own motives and more oriented toward discovery of the truth.
 When we discuss important, controversial issues with others, our initial responses to their arguments tend to be shaped by our preferences, identities, and prior opinions.
-Intellectual humility buffers against those responses so that we can become more “truth-oriented.”
+It buffers against those responses so that we can become more “truth-oriented.”
 It helps us overcome our self-centered inclinations in discussion and learning, making us more likely to follow the evidence where it leads and positioning us to better understand the truth.

-Researchers have presented a number of models for how intellectual humility functions.
+Researchers have presented a number of models for how this virtue functions.
 Some suggest that it moderates particular attitude-forming tendencies, making intellectually humble people more likely to reconsider their views and less defensive when their beliefs are challenged.
 Others say that it helps us accurately evaluate our beliefs and intellectual weaknesses.
 Still others posit that intellectual humility reduces our concern for our own intellectual self-importance.
 Finally, mixed accounts combine these features in various ways.
 All of these models of intellectual humility assume that different types of mechanisms regulate self-centered responses to evidence, but each one suggests that intellectual humility helps people become better attuned to evidence and less beholden to self-oriented motives.

 MEASURING INTELLECTUAL HUMILITY